Keep Anna Beautiful

 Volunteers can help us improve the quality of our neighborhoods by:

 - Providing education in landscaping classes and information

 Those who would like to participate in a litter clean up event may borrow clean up items such as litter grabbers and safety vests.

 Twice a year, once in the spring and once in the fall, the city hosts litter pick-up events: the Texas Trash-Off and Fall Sweep.

-The Keep Anna Beautiful crew is working on a Prairie Restoration project at Natural Springs Park.
-An area of the park along the east section of the trail has been designated as a pocket prairie and will be seeded with native Texas wildflowers and grasses.
+The Keep Anna Beautiful crew completed a Prairie Restoration project at Natural Springs Park.
+An area of the park along the east section of the trail has been designated as a pocket prairie and was seeded with native Texas wildflowers and grasses.
 Seeds were purchased with a grant awarded by the Lady Bird Johnson Wildflower Center.
-Educational signs will be placed along the walking path to highlight the benefits of Prairie Restoration.
+Educational signs is placed along the walking path to highlight the benefits of Prairie Restoration.

-In 2021, The City of Anna received recognition as a 2021 Tree City USA.
+For the second consecutive year, The City of Anna has been designated as a Tree City USA.

 Trees are an asset to a community when properly planted and maintained.
 They help improve the visual appeal of a neighborhood, increase property values, reduce home cooling costs, remove air pollutants, and provide wildlife habitat, among many other benefits.